turnbullpress/aom-rails/README.md

 ### Step 5

-Next you can install any version of ruby, in our case we need ruby-2.6.3 to run the application on Ubuntu 18.04 or CentOS 8 with the following command:
+Next you can install any version of Ruby, in our case we need ruby-2.6.3 to run the application on Ubuntu 18.04 or CentOS 8 with the following command:
 ```
 rvm install "ruby-2.6.3"
 ```